-Counsel and Chief Compliance Officer of Xponance, Inc., a registered investment advisor that provides customized manager of managers investment solutions for institutional investors.
-Ms. Simms has oversight responsibility for the legal and compliance matters at Xponance and is a member of the firm's Enterprise Risk Management, Senior Management and Investment Committees.
+Compliance Officer of Xponance, Inc., a registered investment advisor that provides customized equities and fixed income portfolios for institutional investors.

+Ms. Simms has oversight responsibility for the legal and compliance matters at Xponance.
+She is a member of the firm's Senior Management and Investment Governance Committees, and is the chairperson of the firm's Compliance-Operations-Risk Committee.

-Prior to joining FIS Group in 2004, Ms. Simms was independent counsel to ARAMARK Corporation, and she previously held legal positions at Comcast Corporation and Ballard Spahr LLP.
+Prior to joining Xponance in 2004, Ms. Simms was independent counsel to ARAMARK Corporation, and she previously held legal positions at Comcast Corporation and Ballard Spahr LLP.
 Additionally, she served as law clerk to the Honorable Theodore A. McKee, United States Court of Appeals for the Third Circuit.